Does Car Insurance Cover Mechanical Repairs?

 An ordinary car insurance policy includes liability insurance, collision coverage, and comprehensive coverage.
 This policy will cover damages you inflict on other drivers and property (liability insurance), damages to your own vehicle (collision coverage), and damages that occur outside of an accident (comprehensive coverage).
 Comprehensive coverage will cover things like storm damage, vandalism, and theft.
 It will not, however, cover ordinary wear and tear on your vehicle.

 Unless the repairs are related to an incident specifically covered in your car insurance policy, then repairs are unlikely to be covered.
 That’s why some people consider buying mechanical breakdown insurance.

 How Does Mechanical Breakdown Insurance Work?

 Mechanical breakdown insurance, or MBI, is a unique type of car insurance policy that will cover repairs related to general wear and tear on your vehicle.
 These policies are also known as car repair insurance.
 Not all insurance companies offer these policies.
-The companies that do offer it have strict restrictions on what is and isn’t covered.
+The companies that do offer it, such as GEICO and Progressive, have strict restrictions on what is and isn’t covered.

 Mechanical breakdown insurance is optional in all states.
 You’re required to have liability insurance, but you’re not required to have mechanical breakdown insurance.
 You can add it as an optional rider to your insurance policy.
 You’ll pay slightly higher premiums but your car repairs will be covered.